COVID-19 Response: VRS is committed to serving you and continuing business operations during this challenging time. Latest Updates

 Example: If the member’s natural death benefit is $84,000, that amount would be doubled for an accidental death benefit of $168,000.

-For the accidental loss of one limb or the sight of one eye, the member’s benefit is equal to his or her compensation rounded to the next highest thousand.
-For the accidental loss of two or more limbs, total loss of eyesight or the loss of one limb and one eye, the benefit is equal to the member’s compensation rounded to the next highest thousand and then doubled.
+For the accidental loss of one limb or the sight of one eye, the member’s benefit is equal to his or her creditable compensation rounded to the next highest thousand.
+For the accidental loss of two or more limbs, total loss of eyesight or the loss of one limb and one eye, the benefit is equal to the member’s creditable compensation rounded to the next highest thousand and then doubled.

 If the member dies or suffers dismemberment in an accident while driving or riding in a private passenger vehicle, life insurance will pay an additional amount equal to 10% of the accidental death or dismemberment benefit or $50,000, whichever is less.
-The member must have been using a safety restraint.
+The member must have been using a seatbelt.
 This benefit is not payable if the member or another person was driving without a license, under the influence of alcohol or drugs or otherwise impaired.